graphcore-research/bess-kge/docs/source/API_ref/bess.rst

-   in block :math:`(i,j)` are stored on worker :math:`i`, the tail embeddings on worker :math:`j`, for :math:`i,j = 0,1,2`. *Right*: the negative entities used to corrupt triples in block :math:`(i,j)` are sampled in equal number from all of the :math:`n` shards (this may require padding).
+   in block :math:`(i,j)` are stored on worker :math:`i`, the tail embeddings on worker :math:`j`, for :math:`i,j = 0,1,2`. *Right*: the negative entities used to corrupt triples in block :math:`(i,j)` are sampled in equal number from all of the :math:`n` shards (possibly with padding at inference time).
 In this example, negative samples are constructed by corrupting tails.